Chinese Grammatical Error Correction: A Survey: Introduction

 With the increasing availability of annotated datasets, shared tasks, and advanced computational methods, Chinese GEC research has reached a stage where a comprehensive review is warranted.
 The field has witnessed notable achievements, from the development of large-scale learner corpora to the adoption of transformer models that improve correction accuracy.
 However, challenges remain, such as refining annotation standards, improving evaluation metrics tailored to Chinese linguistic properties, and adapting CGEC models for diverse real-world applications.
-This survey aims to summarize existing work, highlight key advancements, and outline future research directions to further enhance CGEC systems.

-The organization of the article is as follows.
-Section \ref{sec:datasets} provides an overview of available CGEC datasets, highlighting key resources, data characteristics, and annotation standards that influence system performance.
-Section \ref{sec:annotation} discusses the frameworks and methodologies used for annotating grammatical errors in Chinese, addressing unique challenges such as word boundary ambiguity, homophone errors, and the treatment of structural particles.
-Section \ref{sec:evaluation} examines evaluation methodologies for CGEC systems, focusing on minimal edits-based metrics like \texttt{M$^2$} and \texttt{ChERRANT}, and addressing evaluation granularity and other challenges.
-Section \ref{sec:methods} reviews the evolution of CGEC techniques, from rule-based approaches to modern neural models, and analyzes how these methodologies address specific challenges in Chinese language processing.
-Section \ref{sec:conclusion} concludes the article by summarizing the findings, and proposing potential research directions.
+In the structure of this survey, the main text addresses three core components of the field: datasets together with their annotation schemes (Section~\ref{sec:datasets}), evaluation in CGEC (Section~\ref{sec:evaluation}), and CGEC systems (Section~\ref{sec:methods}).
+These components define the main empirical and methodological dimensions along which CGEC research has developed.
+The survey concludes in Section~\ref{sec:conclusion} with a summary of the main themes of the field and a discussion of directions for future research.\footnote{Automatic grammatical error annotation for edit-based evaluation is presented in Appendix~\ref{sec:annotation}, since it constitutes an important practical component of CGEC evaluation.
+Because evaluation in CGEC has been shaped primarily by edit-based approaches, the main text focuses on that line of work.
+Appendix~\ref{sec:evaluation-gec} broadens the discussion to general GEC evaluation methods, providing the wider methodological context needed for a more complete survey.
+This survey aims to synthesize existing work, highlight major developments, and identify directions for future research in CGEC.}